 A major goal of my laboratory is to scour tumors of different cellular origin comprehensively and systematically to map recurrent gene rearrangements.
 To accomplish this ambitious and inherently risky goal, we will need to develop and orchestrate novel high-throughput technologies to search the genome of hundreds of tumors.
 Recent exponential advances in DNA-sequencing technologies in the past few years, as well as reduction in costs, have made it possible to scan the entire genome of cancer patients at once.
 Combining DNA sequence data with powerful computational biology and bioinformatics tools makes it possible for us to nominate causative mutations in patient DNA in a clinically relevant time frame.

-The Michigan Oncology Sequencing Study (MI-ONCOSEQ) is an ambitious new initiative in clinical sequencing to identify "actionable" mutation(s) in an individual cancer patient that can be targeted with existing therapies.
-Thus far, we have sequenced DNA from tumors of the more than 200 cancer patients enrolled in our study.
+The Michigan Oncology Sequencing Study (MI-ONCOSEQ) is an ambitious initiative in clinical sequencing to identify "actionable" mutation(s) in an individual cancer patient that can be targeted with existing therapies.
 For a subset of those patients, sequence analyses have suggested readily available therapies that would otherwise not have been considered.
 More recently, this study has been extended to include pediatric patients.

 Although molecularly targeted therapy in cancer is not a new concept, utilizing high-throughput sequencing technology to interrogate the entire genomic landscape of tumors for actionable or informative mutations is a recent development.
 With our pioneering studies in this arena, we hope to set the standards for routine clinical sequencing in the future as we move toward the era of "precision medicine."